da-th/zapress/README.md

 # First steps:

-## "Magig" behind that three apps run together
+## "Magic" behind that three apps run together
 * The Zapproxy docker container: Different to the original docker container it uses as entrypoint its bash script wrapper zap.sh with some default arguments.
 For more infos please have a look in the Zap_Dockerfile.\